potatoeggy/eifueo/docs/sch3uz.md

 ### Titles

 The title of a graph should clearly indicate what the graph represents under what conditions in **title case**, so that any onlooker should be able to identify the experiment.
-It should not include "vs.".
-Any legends present should be located under the graph.
+It should not include "vs." Any legends present should be located under the graph.

 ??? example
     "Effect of Cat Deaths on Suicides in New Zealand"